 "The forgotten year" - yes, this is the year that COVID-19 blasted across the globe and brought most social gatherings, including schools and libraries to a halt...even with a swift pivot to on-line programs it was pretty clear that we all crave sharing hands-on and face-to-to fun together!

-So, in 2020 we released Little Bang Discovery Plus On-line as an offering of some of our most popular Big Bang Science Workshops.
+So, in 2020 we released Little Bang Discovery ClubTM On Demand and Live Stream, Little Bang Discovery Plus On Demand and live streamed some of our Big Bang Science Workshops.
 These are all still available, so just contact us for details.

 We published a new book!
 The Big Bang Book of Science was released in October.
 The culmination of two-years work (and 15 years of developed ideas), this two-volume set contains 24 of our favourite science-based workshops.
 It’s a DIY for educators, facilitators and parents, and contains all the ingredients needed to run these workshops, there’s background information and a ‘take-home’ flyer that can be copied and given out to each participant.
 Stunningly designed by Gudrun.

 Back enjoying delivering Little Bang and Big Bang workshops in Sydney libraries, many having created imaginative posters and social media posts about the activities.

 Check out some of wonderful Facecbook posts by many libraries, especially in regional towns across South Australia, NSW and Victoria.
 Such an inspiration.

 Big Bang Science Workshop training delivered in Ayr, North Queensland which saw that region equipped to run programs to an area spanning 5000 square km.

 Potato Power activity at Sydney Science Festival's Living Labs at Royal Botanic Gardens Sydney, alongside our Table Top Science and Shows.